stadium-software/datagrid-advanced-search/README.md

 # DataGrid Client Side Filters <!-- omit in toc -->

-Generating advanced client-side search forms for DataGrids
+Generates advanced client-side search forms for DataGrids and populates the DataGrid search box.

-This module will be deprecated.
-Consider using the more flexible [Filter Grid Generator](https://github.com/stadium-software/filter-grid) instead of this module.
+Alternatively, you can also use the [Filter Grid Generator](https://github.com/stadium-software/filter-grid).

 https://github.com/user-attachments/assets/ae38a2ce-3b95-4696-b145-a8798844e743